abel-castro/bike-routes/README.md

 ## Setup
-1. Create a .env file with help of the env_template_dev file
+1. Create a .env file with help of the env_template_dev file.
+In order to use the maps you will need a Maptiler API key.
+You can get one here https://cloud.maptiler.com/maps/.
 2. Build the development image with `docker-compose build`
 3. Import some routes
 ```